 - Active vomiting or diarrhea

 - Fever/chills/generalized body aches

+- Cough, not attributed to Asthma

 - Fever constitutes 100.4 degrees Fahrenheit or higher.
-However, evaluate the clinical picture.

-- A temperature of 100.4 with body aches likely indicates acute illness.
+A temperature of 100.4 with body aches likely indicates acute illness.

-- Respiratory symptoms
+- Respiratory symptoms, congestion, sore throat

+- Feeling sick or ill, weakness, tiredness

-If presenting with COVID-19 symptoms, they must follow up with a medical provider with a clearance note from the Physician prior to returning to school.
+If COVID-19 suspected, they must follow up with a medical provider with a clearance note from the Physician prior to returning to school.